realliyifei/Linux-File-System-Demo/README.md

 # Operating System Project3 - Linux File System Demo

-It is a demo for file search program on Linux.
+It is a demo for file search program on Linux, where users can find and delete files by various metadata.

 ## The Purpose of the Project

 The Linux file system plays an important role in the programming world.
 Linux and other Unix-like operating systems maintain stability by treating everything as a file, including input devices, hard-disks, processes, and even the directories.
 In other words, files are the basic blocks in the programming world and thus an elegant file management system is critical.

 In this project, by creating a simple version of Linux “find” utility in the file system, we, as students, can understand the lower level of system structure deeply.